BlackBerry KEYone Space Black Version Coming Soon To AT&T For Half The Price Of Galaxy And iPhone Flagships

 — CrackBerry.com (@CrackBerry) August 22, 2017

-The KEYone is best for business use as the relatively smaller screen is not fit for scrolling or viewing multimedia.
-They keyboard makes it handy to send emails and The Verge even noted that it increases productivity.
-The design of the phone reflects its intended use – it looks and feels professional.
+The KEYone is best for business use, as the relatively smaller screen is not fit for scrolling or viewing multimedia.
+The keyboard makes it handy to send emails, and The Verge even noted that it increases productivity.
+The design of the phone reflects its intended use; it looks and feels professional.
 So even though you won’t get that bezel-less look and awesome camera shots, it gets the job done.

 The Space Black color completes the professional look.
 Although the big flagships are releasing at the same time as the new BlackBerry KEYone variant, it might still get some buyers.